JDRL555/mavet-platform-app-web/README.md

 # mavet-platform-app-web
-The MAVET application created with Flask and React
+The MAVET application created with Flask